datanav/docs/technical/wix-superoffice.rst

      - "string"

-Wix.com Members to Superoffice Person
+Wix.com Members to SuperOffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a Wix.com Members and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a Wix.com Members and a SuperOffice Person must be established.

-A Wix.com Members will merge with a Superoffice Person if one of the following property combinations match:
+A Wix.com Members will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Wix.com Members Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - loginEmail
      - Emails.Value

-Once a link between a Wix.com Members and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wix.com Members and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wix.com Members and a Superoffice Person:
+The following properties are synchronized between a Wix.com Members and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Wix.com Members Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - loginEmail
      - Emails.Value
      - "string"

-Wix.com Orders to Superoffice Quotealternative
+Wix.com Orders to SuperOffice Quotealternative
 ----------------------------------------------
-Before any synchronization can take place, a link between a Wix.com Orders and a Superoffice Quotealternative must be established.
+Before any synchronization can take place, a link between a Wix.com Orders and a SuperOffice Quotealternative must be established.

-A new Superoffice Quotealternative will be created from a Wix.com Orders if it is connected to a Wix.com Wix-orders that is synchronized into Superoffice.
+A new SuperOffice Quotealternative will be created from a Wix.com Orders if it is connected to a Wix.com Wix-orders that is synchronized into SuperOffice.

-Once a link between a Wix.com Orders and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wix.com Orders and a SuperOffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wix.com Orders and a Superoffice Quotealternative:
+The following properties are synchronized between a Wix.com Orders and a SuperOffice Quotealternative:

 .. list-table::
    :header-rows: 1

    * - Wix.com Orders Property
-     - Superoffice Quotealternative Property
+     - SuperOffice Quotealternative Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - totals.total
      - TotalPrice
      - "float"

-Wix.com Orders to Superoffice Quoteline
+Wix.com Orders to SuperOffice Quoteline
 ---------------------------------------
-Every Wix.com Orders will be synchronized with a Superoffice Quoteline.
+Every Wix.com Orders will be synchronized with a SuperOffice Quoteline.

-Once a link between a Wix.com Orders and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wix.com Orders and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wix.com Orders and a Superoffice Quoteline:
+The following properties are synchronized between a Wix.com Orders and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - Wix.com Orders Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - id
      - QuoteAlternativeId
      - "integer"